^

 Such inflammation can cause a purulent-necrotic process in the periosteum of the underlying bone structures – periostitis.

-Diagnostics of the painful callus
+Diagnostics painful callus

 Differential diagnosis